-Students enrolled in the Bachelor of Science with an endorsement in Biosecurity will study BIOS 201 Issues in New Zealand Biosecurity at 200-level (as well as other required courses listed in the Biosecurity endorsement schedule).
-This course establishes a scientific, legal and practical definition of biosecurity and pursues the ramifications of breaches to the systems in place to protect New Zealand from such threats to our security.
+Students enrolled in the Bachelor of Science with an endorsement in Biosecurity will study BIOS 201 Issues in New Zealand Biosecurity at 200-level (as well as other required courses listed in the Bachelor of Science Endorsements Schedule).
+This course establishes a scientific, legal, and practical definition of biosecurity and pursues the ramifications of breaches to the systems in place to protect Aotearoa New Zealand from such threats to our security.

 Find out more about what you can do with a degree in Biosecurity.

 See the School's website for up-to-date location details.

 University of Canterbury | Te Whare Wānanga o Waitaha

 Private Bag 4800